 Dreamwork takes practice with intention.
 I will often light mugwort by my bedside as I set intention for my dreamwork.
 No matter what is revealed I continue to ask, to practice, and to get more diligent at acknowledging what I have received.
 Have you had experiences of ancestors visiting you in your dreams?

-Journeying, also referred to as Shamanic journeying is an experiential process involving access into the realm of psyche and the unconscious where we set intention to ask for help or guidance with the purpose of bringing this new insight back into the conscious realm.
+Visioning, or journeying, is an experiential process involving access into the realm of psyche and the unconscious where we set intention to ask for help or guidance with the purpose of bringing this new wisdom back into the conscious realm.
 Through this process we can help ourselves, our communities, and the more-than-human world.

 Because we are limited to what is available in written story and information regarding our ancestors, particularly our most distant and ancient ancestors, journeying provides us a way to access connection and guidance through direct experience.